IlarionHalushka/ilarionhalushka.github.io/certificates/Ivan-Kozenko.markdown

 ## Skills and Knowledge 🤓

-&nbsp;&nbsp;&nbsp;  Again, I can sign under every skill in Ivan's CV.
+&nbsp;&nbsp;&nbsp;  I can sign under every skill in Ivan's CV.

 &nbsp;&nbsp;&nbsp; Ivan has successfully completed all the homeworks and **passed over 15 exams** on topics: